-The required ceiling height is minimum 2550mm to the ground floor only, as shown.
+The internal ceiling height measurement of a single storey and the ground floor of a double storey dwelling must be a minimum of 2550mm above the floor level.
+(Measured from the finished floor level to ceiling)

-(Measured from finished floor level to ceiling)
+5.1.3 Building Envelope

-5.1.3 Refer to the Building Envelope Plan, located within the Plan of Subdivision for setback requirements, easements and the MCP for height limitations.
+Refer to the Building Envelope Plan and Memorandum of Common Provisions for setback requirements, easements and height limitations.